-A specialist coating certified for use in food storage areas
+Specialist polyaspartic resin coating ideal for use in food storage or preparation environments

 Watco Food Safe Coating uses the latest polyaspartic resin technology for a high quality, highly wear resistant coating that has been tested and has EN71/3 and taint test certification.
 It is ideal for normal food preparation environments as well as cold food storage areas such as walk-in fridges.
 It will cure in refrigerated areas (down to -10ºC) where other conventional paints will fail to dry.